robkrause/robertkrause2024/src/content/blog/3dfx-voodoo-5-6000-stripe-artifacts/index.md

 ---
 title: "3dfx Voodoo 5 6000 stripe artifacts"
-description: "Must one accept a moderate annoyance?
-Studying the legendary 3dfx Voodoo 5 6000 and it's quirks"
+description: "Accept a moderate annoyance?
+Studying the legendary 3dfx Voodoo 5 6000"
 date: "Feb 10 2017"
 ---
 Must one accept a moderate annoyance or is there help?
 Studying the legendary 3dfx Voodoo 5 6000 and it's quirks